-When it comes to gardening, there is always the underlying question of which is better — organic or non-organic gardening methods.
+When it comes to gardening, there is always the underlying question of which is better -- organic or non-organic gardening methods.
 Of course, in my opinion, I prefer the organic gardening approach; however, each form of gardening method has its good points and bad.
 Therefore, "Thou shall not judge."
 Remember, to each his/her own.
 As each gardener and gardening style is different, you must not worry what others think or say but what you, the gardener, feel is best for you and your garden.

 Common Non-Organic Gardening Issues

 With fertilizers, organic approaches seem to fare better with fruits and vegetables, not only because it provides the best flavor but for the simple fact that people (and wildlife) are consuming them, making organic a healthier option.
 On the other hand, non-organic methods can provide the ornamental garden with more optimal growth as these synthetic fertilizers can offer the strongest concentration of nutrients in the quickest amount of time.
 Non-organic fertilizers are often sprayed directly onto plants or placed within the ground.
 Unfortunately, some of these fertilizers can threaten wildlife.

-Did you know that over 40 percent of the most commonly used lawn and garden pesticides are actually banned in other countries; yet, nearly ninety million pounds of these same pesticides are applied to lawns and gardens each year in the United States.
+Did you know that over 40 percent of the most commonly used lawn and garden pesticides are actually banned in other countries; yet, nearly ninety million pounds (forty-one thousand tons) of these same pesticides are applied to lawns and gardens each year in the United States.
 In fact, these non-organic pesticides are used more often by home gardeners than anyone else.
 Organic approaches to pesticides include selecting pest-resistant plants, the use of netting, or simply picking insects off by hand, which unfortunately can be quite time-consuming.
 Allowing beneficial insects in the garden also aids in alleviating pest problems.
 However, non-organic methods are still considered the quickest and easiest alternative for controlling insects.
 Nonetheless, there are downsides too.
 Using chemicals can be expensive and unhealthy for the environment, not to mention harmful to beneficial bugs and wildlife, as well as pets.